 Feces had a distinct bacterial profile compared to the oral samples (buccal swab and saliva) (Fig. S1A).
-The Shannon diversity indices showed a significant increase in saliva (P < 0.001) and feces (P < 0.001) in comparison to buccal swab samples (Fig. S1B).
+The Shannon diversity indices were higher in saliva (P < 0.001) and feces (P < 0.001) in comparison to buccal swab samples (Fig. S1B).
 Dominant bacterial genera were also significantly different (P < 0.001) between the three sample types (Fig. S1C).
-Thus, analyses exploring the effects of tobacco smoking or EC use were stratified by sample type.
+Thus, analyses exploring tobacco smoking or EC use were stratified by sample type.

-Alpha diversity of feces is reduced in tobacco smokers
+Alpha diversity of feces is lower in tobacco smokers

-Bacterial profiles of feces and oral sites are significantly altered in tobacco smokers
+Bacterial profiles of feces and oral sites are significantly different in tobacco smokers

 The relative abundance of bacterial genera was significantly associated with tobacco smoking in feces only

-We report, for the first time, that regular use of ECs does not measurably influence oral or gut bacterial communities.
-However, compared to controls, tobacco smoking had a significant effect on the bacterial profiles in all samples analyzed, with the most significant associations found in the gut.
+We report, for the first time, that people who regularly use ECs do not have measurably different oral or gut bacterial communities compared to non-smoking controls.
+However, compared to non-smoking controls, tobacco smokers had significantly different bacterial profiles in all samples analyzed, with the most significant associations found in the gut.
 This is in accordance with existing data showing the gut microbiota changes following smoking cessation (Biedermann et al., 2013, 2014).
-This is reflected in the alpha diversity analyses, where the fecal microbiota of tobacco smokers had significantly reduced Shannon diversity compared to controls.
-Previous studies have also showed the Shannon diversity is reduced in tobacco smokers compared to matched non-smokers in the gut (Opstelten et al., 2016), but recovers upon smoking cessation (Biedermann et al., 2013).
+This is reflected in the alpha diversity analyses, where the fecal microbiota of tobacco smokers had significantly lower Shannon diversity compared to controls.
+Previous studies have also showed the Shannon diversity is lower in tobacco smokers compared to matched non-smokers in the gut (Opstelten et al., 2016), but recovers upon smoking cessation (Biedermann et al., 2013).
 Although smoking was recently reported to reduce buccal diversity (Yu et al., 2017), we found no difference in the diversity between the groups in buccal swabs.
 Overall, such studies provide further evidence for a direct effect of tobacco smoke in restricting microbial diversity and/or providing favorable conditions for specific taxa.
-The reduced bacterial diversity in the gut was striking, which may have important consequences for health and the risk of certain diseases.
-While inconclusive, reduced bacterial diversity has been associated with a range of conditions, including inflammatory bowel disease (Ott & Schreiber, 2006; Durbán et al., 2012; Sha et al., 2013), obesity (Turnbaugh et al., 2009), colorectal cancer (Ahn et al., 2013), and asthma (Abrahamsson et al., 2014).
+The low bacterial diversity in the gut was striking, which may have important consequences for health and the risk of certain diseases.
+While inconclusive, low bacterial diversity has been associated with a range of conditions, including inflammatory bowel disease (Ott & Schreiber, 2006; Durbán et al., 2012; Sha et al., 2013), obesity (Turnbaugh et al., 2009), colorectal cancer (Ahn et al., 2013), and asthma (Abrahamsson et al., 2014).

-Only the fecal microbiota was found to have specific genera significantly altered by exposure, with increased relative abundance of Prevotella, in accordance with existing data (Benjamin et al., 2012).
-Conversely, smoking tobacco cigarettes significantly decreased the relative abundance of Bacteroides compared to EC users and controls.
+Only the fecal microbiota was found to have specific genera significantly different between exposure groups, with higher relative abundance of Prevotella, in accordance with existing data (Benjamin et al., 2012).
+Conversely, smoking tobacco cigarettes was associated with significantly lower relative abundance of Bacteroides compared to EC users and controls.
 Prevotella and Bacteroides are dominant members of the human gut microbiome (Arumugam et al., 2011; Koren et al., 2013; Gorvitovskaia, Holmes & Huse, 2016).
 Prevotella is associated with a high fiber diet and living in rural conditions (De Filippo et al., 2010; Ou et al., 2013; Tyakht et al., 2013; Kovatcheva-Datchary et al., 2015), whereas high Bacteroides abundance in the gut is generally attributed to a protein, fat, and sugar rich diet and a Western lifestyle (De Filippo et al., 2010; Ou et al., 2013).
-Prevotella and Bacteroides may have important implications for health and disease, with several species of the Bacteroides genus considered beneficial or probiotic (Xu & Gordon, 2003; Backhed et al., 2005).
+Prevotella and Bacteroides may have important implications for health and disease, with several species of the Bacteroides genus considered beneficial or probiotic (Xu & Gordon, 2003; Backhed et al., 2005) though some are considered opportunistic human pathogens.
 Existing evidence suggests intestinal inflammation, such as in Crohn’s disease, is associated with reduced abundance of Bacteroides (Guinane & Cotter, 2013).
 Furthermore, a reduced Bacteroides abundance has been associated with obesity in both humans (Ley et al., 2006) and mice (Ley et al., 2005; Turnbaugh et al., 2006) studies, but the direct role of the microbiome in obesity causality remains an area of active discussion (Sze & Schloss, 2016).
 Conversely, high Prevotella in the gut has been associated with human colon cancer (Chen et al., 2012; Sivaprakasam et al., 2016) and susceptibility to colitis (Elinav et al., 2011; Chow, Tang & Mazmanian, 2011).

 This study has several potential limitations.
 First, the cohort information was collected by questionnaire and while one EC user reported occasional use of tobacco cigarettes (one per week maximum), it is possible other participants used tobacco cigarettes and did not report this.
 However, to control for this we tested the CO levels (reflective of smoke inhalation) in all individuals and found tobacco smokers had higher CO ppm compared to EC users and controls, which would be expected (Table 1).
 Second, it is possible that the study was underpowered to detect subtle changes in the different sample sites and within some of the patient demographics.
 Third, only 2/30 participants in the study were female and, given the potential for sex-specific microbiota profiles (Haro et al., 2016), additional work is needed to determine if the findings differ between males and females.
 Further longitudinal work with frequent sampling in larger human cohorts is needed to validate the associations reported in this study and determine the potential mechanism and impact on host health.
 Despite an absence of taxonomic change in EC vapor exposure, determining potential changes to microbial and host functioning also represents an important area for subsequent research.

-In summary, we found that tobacco smoking significantly alters the bacterial profiles in feces, buccal, and saliva samples.
-Compared to controls, exposure to ECs had no effect on the oral or gut communities.
-Changes in the gut microbiota of tobacco smokers were associated with increased relative abundance of Prevotella and decreased relative abundance of Bacteroides.
-From a microbial ecology perspective, this study supports the perception that ECs represent a safer alternative to tobacco smoking.
-However, other end points besides the microbiota will be important to consider when determining the impact of ECs on human health and disease.
+In summary, we found that tobacco smoking was associated with significant differences in the bacterial profiles in feces, buccal, and saliva samples.
+Compared to controls, exposure to ECs made no difference to the oral or gut microbial communities.
+Differences in the gut communities of tobacco smokers were associated with higher relative abundance of Prevotella and lower relative abundance of Bacteroides.
+Other end points besides the microbiota will be important to consider when determining the impact of ECs on human health and disease.
 At a time when EC use continues to rise, we highlight the need for greater understanding on the direct short and long-term impact of exposure to vapor on the microbiome composition and function.

 Correlations between the top 10 most abundant genera per sample type and the CO levels based on linear regression.